 Section 1 [A corporation is not a person]

-Corporations and other artificial entities, which are established and defined by the laws of any state, the United States, or any foreign state, shall not be construed as possessing any of the rights that are explicitly defined in the Constitution of the United States for a person.
-People are persons, and a person, as used in the Constitution, is defined as a living, breathing human being.
+Corporations and other artificial entities, which are established and defined by the laws of any state, the United States, or any foreign state, shall not be construed as possessing any rights that are defined in the Constitution of the United States, as amended.
+Under the U.S. Constitution, people are persons, and a person, is defined as a living, breathing human being.
 In the United States of America, the people are sovereign, and only living beings have inalienable rights.

 Section 2 [Money is not speech]

-Subject to regulations, limits, and prohibitions established by the Congress and the states that are intended to reduce or prevent corruption, the appearance of corruption, or undue, inappropriate, or disproportionate influence that would tend to violate equal protection of all persons under the law, any Citizen of the United States, and of a particular state, may make expenditures with the intent, or having the effect, of influencing the election of any candidate for public office, or any ballot measure, or any legislation, regulation, enforcement, or judicial deliberation proposed or before any agency of that citizen’s state, or of the government of the United States.
+Subject to regulations, limits, and prohibitions established by the Congress and the states that are intended to reduce or prevent corruption, the appearance of corruption, or undue, inappropriate, or disproportionate influence that would tend to violate equal protection of all persons under the law, any Citizen of the United States, and of a particular state, may make expenditures with the intent, or having the effect, of influencing the election of any candidate for public office, or any ballot measure, or any legislation, regulation, enforcement, or judicial deliberation proposed or before any agency of that citizen’s state of residence, or of the government of the United States.

 Parties other than citizens of the United States, and resident of the state or subdivision thereof in question, shall be prohibited from making such expenditures or efforts.

 The source and amount of any expenditures that have such effect or purpose shall be publicly disclosed if the aggregate amount from that source in one year exceeds 100 times the current federal minimum hourly wage, or a lesser amount if so established by Congress or the states.

-Section 3 [The rights of the people, strengthened and protected]
+Section 3 [The sovereignty and inalienable rights of the people, strengthened and protected]